omermosa/twitter-sentiment-analysis/README.md

 you can read all the details of the process from the reports in this google drive:
     https://drive.google.com/drive/folders/1gCPUUukrpl6zu4QzFoHcvheF1mpIcj-K?usp=sharing

-for any inquiry, email me: alighazal@aucegypt.edu
+for any inquiry, email me: alighazal@aucegypt.edu and omermosa@aucegypt.edu